 - Flashlight — A flashlight allows you to see under and behind furniture.
 It also serves double duty if the power goes out.

 - Hammer and nails — You may need to hang a picture.

 - Screwdriver — If you order new furniture, you’ll need to put it together.
 There are many times you need a screwdriver.
 Make sure you buy both flat-head and Phillips screwdrivers.

 - Level — Ensure wall hangings are straight and even.

 As time goes on, you’ll add new tools to your box, but these are the basic ones you’ll need to get started.

 7. Bedroom Essentials

 Some of these items can wait a couple weeks, but they’re things every house should have before too much time has passed.
+A beautiful home requires a well-organized bedroom, after all.
 Make sure you’re keeping your sleeping space optimized with:

 - Linens — Most households like to have two sets of bed sheets for a bed to make regular laundering easier.